Robert076/sidecar-pattern-demo/README.md

 ---

 🌐 Random quote I heard at the SE course at UBB today which I liked:
-> Write your code just as if the person who maintains it is a psycopath who knows where you live.
+> "Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live."